 The higher the speed you are driving at, the higher the risk you have of losing control over your car.
 Tyres can’t expel all the water that gathers under the tyre - this depends on the water depth, tread grooves, crown ply width and, as already mentioned, the speed of the vehicle.
 Tyres can only do so much at once, so this leads to a greater risk of aquaplaning.

 It is also worth remembering that, in difficult conditions, common sense and your ability, as a driver, to imagine the road conditions are just as vital.

 How do car tyres influence skidding

-When it comes to the technical condition of the car, the first and foremost condition you need to focus on is the car tyres, as this has a significant impact on the risk of skidding.
+When it comes to the technical condition of the car, the first thing you need to focus on are the car tyres, as this has a significant impact on the risk of skidding.